 President Nicolas Sarkozy’s office, open for tours during a Heritage Day celebration.

 Like The White House, The Élysée Palace (finished in 1722) consists of private living space as well as offices and formal public spaces.
 However, French Presidents seem to have made individual choices as to whether to live there.
-Mitterand preferred his own home on the Left Bank, Chirac did live in the Palace and Sarkozy apparently prefers to live at Carla Bruni’s home in Paris (according to Wikipedia
+Mitterand preferred his own home on the Left Bank, Chirac did live in the Palace and Sarkozy apparently prefers to live at Carla Bruni’s home in Paris (according to Wikipedia).

-PM David Cameron and his wife Samantha welcome their new daughter Florence home to the iconic front door at 10 Downing, today! (via The Conservative Party
+PM David Cameron and his wife Samantha welcome their new daughter Florence home to the iconic front door at 10 Downing, today! (via The Conservative Party on Flickr)

 Current Prime Minister David Cameron (r) in his office